 - Short-term individual therapy focused on symptom relief.

 - Long-term individual psychotherapy focused on personality issues and deeper change.

-With twenty-five years of experience, I bring warmth, experience, and practical insight to my work in psychotherapy.
-I have learned to be flexible in approaching different problems with different tools.
+With thirty years of experience, I bring warmth, experience, and practical insight to my work in psychotherapy.
+I have learned to be flexible in approaching different problems with different tools, always research-based.

 Every person and couple I see is different: different strengths; different weaknesses; and their own way of managing conflict and connection.
 I love this aspect of my work.
 The endless variety that people bring into my office makes my work an ongoing source of challenge, interest and pleasure.

-Here’s some links to my approach to therapy:
+Here’s some links to Dr. McConnell’s approach to therapy:

 - Couples Counseling & Marriage Counseling (affairs, distancing, fighting)

 - Depression and Psychotherapy (break-ups, loneliness and isolation)